kasireddy8/devops/README.md

 # devops

-hi this is kasi welcome to git class.
+hi this is kasi welcome to git class